Lead Poisoning Prevention Program

 Lead poisoning is preventable.
 Ingestion of lead contaminated dust, paint, and soil are the primary cases of childhood lead poisoning.
 Lead can also be found in lead glazed or painted pottery, ammunition, fishing sinkers, stained glass solder, batteries, and imported foods, supplements and candy, clothing, toys and jewelry.

-Find out more about lead by visiting the New York State Childhood Lead Poisoning Prevention page at www.health.ny.gov/lead
+New York State Childhood Lead Poisoning Prevention Page

 The Lead Poisoning Prevention Program is coordinated by: